sreerajvs6/Aspire-App-APIs/README.md

 ### Prerequisites

-These are the prerequisites for running the application
+These are the prerequisites for running the application.

-* [XAMPP](https://www.apachefriends.org/download.html) - XAMPP is an easy to install Apache distribution containing MariaDB, PHP, and Perl
+* [XAMPP](https://www.apachefriends.org/download.html) - XAMPP is an easy to install Apache distribution containing MariaDB, PHP, and Perl.

 * [Composer](https://getcomposer.org/download)- For installing and running the laravel projects.

 ### Installing

-* Downlaod and extract the project files
+* Downlaod and extract the project files.
-* Create a database
+* Create a database.
-* Rename .env.example file to .env
+* Rename .env.example file to .env.
-* Add database name in .env file
+* Add database name in .env file.
-* Migrate the tables
+* Migrate the tables.
 ```
 php artisan migrate
 ```
-* Install composer to the project folder
+* Install composer to the project folder.
 ```
 composer install
 ```
-*  Set the APP_KEY value in your .env file
+*  Set the APP_KEY value in your .env file.
 ```
-php artisan key:generate
+php artisan key:generate.
 ```
-* Run the application
+* Run the application.
 ```
 php artisan serve
 ```